-The arrival of connected digital technologies, such as wearable biosensors and mobile devices that enable the passive measurement of parameters such as sleep, activity and heart rate.
+Connected digital technologies, such as wearable biosensors and mobile devices, enable the passive measurement of parameters including sleep, activity and heart rate.
 This provides an opportunity to gather data continuously in a ‘real-world’ setting, revolutionizing data capture from CNS clinical trial participants.

-Such technologies present the possibility to collect data continuously and extract from the data new digital biomarkers that are more precise, patient-centric, clinically meaningful and objective compared to current methods used in research, such as subjective rating scales and patient diaries.
+With this data, we can extract more precise, patient-centric, clinically meaningful and objective new digital biomarkers compared to more traditional research methods, such as subjective rating scales and patient diaries.

-As a new and emerging technological advancement, we are actively participating in consortia and engaged with regulatory bodies to continue to validate digital biomarkers and develop the pathway to support the use of digital biomarkers as endpoints in clinical trials to support regulatory approval.
+We are actively participating in consortia and engaging with regulatory bodies to develop the pathway to support the use of digital biomarkers as endpoints in clinical trials.